erickvasilev/rainloop-iredmail/README.md

 If your iRedMail installation is modified enough to require such a change, the database hostname and other parameters can be edited in index.php.

-This is an unofficial plugin not connected to the iRedMail or RainLoop teams in any way, in case that was not obvious.
+This is an unofficial plugin with no affiliation to the iRedMail or RainLoop teams.

-## License
+### License

 Copyright (c) 2015, Jamie Hamilton
 All rights reserved.